henichole/eCommerce-Project/starting_with_questions.md

 SQL Queries:
             SELECT
               country,
               city,
-    AVG(productQuantity) AS avg_products_ordered
+              AVG(CAST(productQuantity AS numeric)) AS avg_products_ordered
             FROM
               all_sessions
             GROUP BY
               country,
-    city;
+              city
+            HAVING AVG(CAST(productQuantity AS numeric)) IS NOT NULL;

 Answer:
+            Within the 27 rows of non-null values, average number of products ordered from visitors in each city             and country ranged from 1 to 11.
+The top countries with most visitor orders are the United States                and Spain.
+Majority of the orders are from cities of the US.